 LET’S GET TO KNOW JO ALLEN

 Jo Allen was born in Wolverhampton and is a graduate of Edinburgh, Strathclyde and the Open University, with undergraduate and postgraduate degrees in geography and Earth science.

 She’s been writing for pleasure and publication for as long as she can remember.
 After a career in economic consultancy she took up writing and was first published under the name Jennifer Young, in genres of short stories, romance and romantic suspense.
 She wrote online articles on travel and on her favourite academic subject, Earth science.
 In 2017 she took the plunge and began writing the genre she most likes to read — crime.

 Jo lives in the English Lakes, where the DCI Satterthwaite series is set.
 In common with all her favourite characters, she loves football (she’s a season ticket holder with her beloved Wolverhampton Wanderers) and cats.

 BLOG TOUR ORGANISER

-Thanks to Rachel from Rachel’s Random Resources for my spot on the Death in the Mist blog tour and for the promotional materials.
+Thanks to Rachel from Rachel’s Random Resources for my spot on this blog tour and for the promotional materials.